learning-zone/java-basics/multithreading-questions.md

 I am in run() method
 ```

-#### Q. What is differentiate between the Thread class and Runnable interface for creating a Thread?
+#### Q. What is difference between the Thread class and Runnable interface for creating a Thread??
 #### Q. What does join() method?
 #### Q. Can we make the user thread as daemon thread if the thread is started?
 #### Q. What is race-condition?